iPhone 14 Release Date, Features & Rumors

-Gurman also said that “Apple Inc. is pushing back the release of its next major version of iPadOS, the operating system that runs on the iPad, by about a month—from September to October.”

-This builds on his previous iPhone release comments that “The new products will include four iPhone 14 models, three Apple Watch variations, several Macs with M2 and M3 chips, the company’s first mixed-reality headset, low-end and high-end iPads, updated AirPods Pro earbuds, a fresh HomePod and an upgraded Apple TV.
+Now for the best new iPhone 14 Rumors ...
+Ming-Chi Kuo predicted that the iPhone 14 Pro could be the most expensive Apple smartphone ever released.
+It’s tough to tell if this because of new features, inflation or both.

+The iPhone 14 Pro might double the base storage on the entry-level model from 128GB to 256GB.

-So what’s on tap for the iPhone 14 realease this fall?
-Most noticeably is the new Lock Screen, with an always-on display for widgets.
+It also seems likely that the iPhone 14 release will include a new Lock Screen, with an always-on display for widgets.
 This will be easy access and powered with an always-on display with low brightness and low frame rate to preserve battery use.

-iPhone 14 Pro is having production issues with the display panel and the coating on the rear cameras, says Jon Prosser of FrontpageTech.
-The coating is cracking.
-Jon also revealed (via word from 9to5Mac) that in addition to the iPhone 14 rendering at the top of this page, there's also the addition of a low-intensity rendering of your wallpaper.
-This is the same type of thing you get on an Apple Watch, with a low-intensity display until you lift the screen up to see it.
-Watch it in the video below.
+Apple is looking to order 90 million new iPhone 14’s from suppliers, according to Bloomberg.
+This many phones as it asked for last year, but it’s possible that it’s not the only order that Apple will make.
+More phones might be manufactured after the initial order.

+This is at odds with Jon Prosser’s breaking news on Front Page Tech that production issues with the iPhone 14 Pro's display panel and rear cameras' coating are preventing them from being produced.
+Cracks are appearing on the coating, according to Jon.

 Faster A16 chip